 Furthermore, you can sell storage space if you don't need it.
 Short-term rentals can also be accommodated by households in transition, who need to temporarily store some boxes.
 Additionally, you may decide to lease your garage for a whole season for storing an RV or a boat.
-I have an uncle who rents out his large garage to a mechanic to bring in an additional and recurring income stream.
+And, I have an uncle you rents out his large garage to a mechanic to bring in an additional and recurring income stream.

 6. Share out your driveway.